- Dr Mark Hellowell

 Hellowell, M (2014), 'PPPs and economic growth in developing countries', In Robertson, A and Jones-Parry, J (eds), Governance and Growth 2014, London: Commonwealth Sectretariat.

 Hellowell, M (2012), 'The role of public-private partnerships in health systems'.
 In Robertson, A and Jones-Parry, R (eds), Commonwealth Health Partnership 2012, London: Commonwealth Secretariat, p.
 71-73.

 Hellowell, M, Vecchi, V (2009), 'The cost-efficiency of private finance in public healthcare: evidence from the UK and Italy', Mecosan Review, CERGAS: Milan.

 Amatucci F., Hellowell, M and Vecchi, V (2008), 'Il project finance: quali lezioni dalle esperienze internazionali?'.
 In Pessina, E, Cantù E (eds) 'L'aziendalizzazione della sanità in Italia: rapporto', Milan: Egea.

-Mark is Programme Director of the forthcoming MSc Global Health Policy.
+Mark is Programme Director of the MSc Global Health Policy.
 He is also Course Organiser for the on-campus and online courses in Health Systems Analysis (at both undergraduate and postgraduate levels).
 He holds a PhD in Health Policy, an MSc in Finance, an MSc in Public Policy, and a PGCert in University Teaching.